Edexcel A level Geography (2016)

 - Paper 2: All familiar fieldwork questions relating to Human Geography will be removed.
 All unfamiliar fieldwork question options relating to Physical and Human Geography will be added to Section D in Paper 2.
 The total marks will be reduced by 9 to 81 marks.
 There will be no change to the assessment time of 1 hour 45 minutes.
 In Section D students will be required to answer one of the following questions:

 The requirement for the written statement that centres have given students the opportunity to undertake 4 days of fieldwork has been removed.

 The joint exam board guidance on collecting primary data for the NEA for permitting primary data collected virtually is carried forward to 2022.
 Primary data must still form part of the investigation.
 It is acceptable for students to collect primary data without going ‘into the field’, students can collect primary data through virtual fieldwork or desk-based studies.

-We will be supporting you and your students every step of the way with the 2022 summer arrangements and we’ll be releasing more information and guidance as this is confirmed.
+We will be supporting you and your students every step of the way with the 2022 summer arrangements.

 You can find the support which we currently have available to support teaching and learning below.